Sachs Harbour

-Sachs Harbour (/sæks/ SAKS; Ikaahuk) is a hamlet located in the Inuvik Region of the Northwest Territories, Canada.
+Sachs Harbour (/sæks/ SAKS; Ikaahuk) is a hamlet in the Inuvik Region of the Northwest Territories, Canada.
 Situated on the southwestern coast of Banks Island in the Inuvialuit Settlement Region, the population according to the 2021 census count was 104 people.
 Sachs Harbour is the only permanent settlement on Banks Island.

 Etymology

-The town was named after the ship Mary Sachs, which was part of the Canadian Arctic Expedition, 1913–1916.
+The town was named after the ship Mary Sachs, who was part of the Canadian Arctic Expedition, 1913–1916.
 The traditional name for the area is Ikaahuk, meaning "place where one crosses".

 History

 Pre-Dorset cultural sites on the island have been found that date from approximately 1500 BCE.
 The pre-Dorset sites were later replaced by archaeological cultures showing Eastern and Western Arctic Dorset characteristics in the southern parts of the island.
 From c.
 800 BCE to 1000 CE, the northern half of Banks Island was seldom visited by people.
 From 1000 to 1450 Thule people occupied several sites along the island, but due to the cooling climate brought on by the Little Ice Age, the island was most likely deserted until the arrival of the Inuvialuit in the 17th century.

 The island on which Sachs Harbour is located was first spotted in 1820 by Sir William Edward Parry and named "Banks Land" in honour of Sir Joseph Banks.
 The origins of the settlement go back to 1929 when several Inuit families moved to the site to trap.
 It was incorporated as a hamlet in 1986.

 On the north shore of Banks Island within Aulavik National Park is a narrow bay, Mercy Bay, penetrating some distance into the park.
 It is of historical significance for the Investigator, one of a number of ships sent out to the Arctic by the Admiralty to find the lost expedition of John Franklin.
 The Investigator, captained by Commander Robert McClure, became trapped in the ice in the bay for some three years and had to be abandoned by its crew.
 The Investigator sailed from England South America so that it passed through the Bering Strait in an attempt to find the Northwest Passage from the west while looking for Franklin's lost expedition.